Birding in British Columbia

 Ethics of Actively Calling Birds

-Before diving deep into how to call birds, let's briefly discuss the impact we have in actively doing so.
+Before diving deep into how to call birds, let's discuss the impact we have in actively doing so.
 There is debate over whether is it ethical to attract or distract birds when they should be busy looking for food, defending territory or raising young.
-Generally, most birders keep pishing and other forms of calling birds to a minimum so as not to disturb the birds for a prolonged period and calling birds during nesting season is generally frowned upon.
+Generally, most birders don't call birds but on occasion when they do, they keep pishing and other forms of calling birds to a minimum so as not to disturb the birds for a prolonged period and calling birds during nesting season is generally frowned upon.
 Birding is a passive activity where patience is often rewarded.
 Sometimes a bird in the bush may need a single pish or a call to "nudge" it into the open for have a look but use your best judgment when choosing to call out a bird.

 The theory goes, if you make a call sound and repeat it several times dramatically, you simulate mobbing activity by a small flock of birds and you may attract a curious bird.
 This can be observed by watching a bird sound the alarm when a threat, like a cat, is near.
 In turn, the initial alarm attracts others to raise awareness of the danger.
 This goes on until the danger has passed.